marc-jones/phd_thesis/content/05_discussion/01_chapter_summaries.md

 The questions of gene retention raised in this chapter have to be viewed in the context of *B.\ napus* being a crop, grown under artificial selection.
 Although gene redundancy is not necessarily stable in natural conditions[@nowak_evolution_1997; @lynch_evolutionary_2000], it may be selected for in an agricultural setting where consistency is paramount.
 It is suggested that polyploidy represents a method of fixing heterosis, or hybrid vigour, in a crop[@dubcovsky_genome_2007; @comai_advantages_2005; @paterson_polyploidy_2005; @yao_genomic_2013].
-The regulatory divergence observed suggests that polyploidy may indeed lead to a 'Swiss Army knife' of similar genes to be retained in the genome, each adapted to particular growth conditions, tissue, or stage of development, which can be expressed as and when it is needed.
+The regulatory divergence observed suggests that polyploidy may indeed lead to a 'Swiss Army knife' of similar genes being retained in the genome, each adapted to particular growth conditions, tissue, or stage of development, which can be expressed as and when it is needed.

 ### Effects of a requirement for cold on regulatory divergence

-An important agronomic trait of *B. napus* is whether the plant requires a period of cold in order to flower.
+An important agronomic trait of *B.\ napus* is whether the plant requires a period of cold in order to flower.
-Varieties that do not require cold are often grown in Canada and Northern Europe, where harsh winters would damage crops grown during winter, whereas varieties that do require cold in order to flower are grown Europe and Asia[@friedt_oilseed_2009].
+Varieties that do not require cold are often grown in Canada and Northern Europe, where harsh winters would damage crops grown during winter, whereas varieties that do require cold in order to flower are grown in Europe and Asia[@friedt_oilseed_2009].
-This requirement for cold is called vernalization, and it is a pathway that is well understood at the molecular level in the model species Arabidopsis[@song_remembering_2013].
+This requirement for cold is called vernalization, and is a pathway that is well understood at the molecular level in the model species Arabidopsis[@song_remembering_2013].
 The pathway is arguably the most well understood flowering time pathway in *Brassica* crops with an array of different studies finding *B.\ napus* vernalization gene homologues associated with flowering and exhibiting sequence divergence[@zou_comparative_2012; @irwin_functional_2012; @schranz_characterization_2002].
 How a requirement for cold influences the overall transcriptome, however, and whether the *BnFLC* genes influence the expression of certain floral integrators more than others was not known.

 In chapter \ref{chapter:winter} the effects of a requirement for cold on the transcriptome of *B.\ napus* were assessed by comparing a winter variety, Tapidor, and spring variety, Westar.
-The potential importance of the leaf during vernalization in *B. napus* was revealed through an expansion of expressed gene number in Tapidor relative to Westar.
+The potential importance of the leaf during vernalization in *B.\ napus* was revealed through an expansion of expressed gene number in Tapidor relative to Westar.
 As the action of *FLC*, a key vernalization sensitive gene, acts at both the leaf and the apex[@searle_transcription_2006], exploring the biological significance of this increased gene set expressed in the leaf in the winter variety will be a central question motivating future work.
 Correlation analysis suggested that different factors influence the transcriptome depending on the tissue, with the leaf seemingly influenced by plant age and the apex by developmental stage.
 This is counter to expectations from Arabidopsis[@levey_natural_2005], but may represent an instance of artificial selection for leaf senescence to allow metabolites to be remobilized from leaves to the growing flowers and seeds, leading to yield increases.